CLyons9738/CIT_114_Notes_2/RHC_CIT114_Notes2.md

 * Infrastructure
 * Installation of softwares
 * Having to maintain the systems so they dont go down and if they do its only for a bit.
+### 3.)
+AWS Orgs. and Terms
+* An AWS master account lets you have multiple accounts join your group.
+* You can make a main account then have umbrella accounts.
+Sorta like a family tree with one main boss.